Keep Your Career Up to Date

 3. Work on Your Transferable Skills

-Today’s professional must own a set of soft skills to back up your academic qualifications and experience.
+Today’s professionals must own a set of soft skills to back up their academic qualifications and experience.
 More so, these skills should be transferable across other fields.
 For example, project management skills prove that you can tackle any project in any area.
 And, without effective communication and sales skills, your innovative ideas remain untapped.
 Other capabilities include advanced digital literacy and emotional intelligence.
 Then, enrol at Winchester University to expand your pool of transferable skills.

 4. Maintain an Active LinkedIn Profile